Ratangulati/CompileX/README.md

 - **Code Compilation:** Compile your code with judgeO and get the result in realtime.

-- **Code Snippets:** Use code snippets to quickly insert common code patterns.
+- **Code Sharing:** Share your code with your friends and collaborate on the same code.

+- **Code Editor:** Using CodeMirror to write your code and get the syntax highlighting and debugging features.

 - **Stylish UI with Tailwind CSS:** Utilizing the power of Tailwind CSS to create a visually appealing and customizable user interface.

-- **Code Editor:** Using CodeMirror to write your code and get the syntax highlighting and debugging features.

-- **Code Sharing:** Share your code with your friends and collaborate on the same code.

 ## Getting Started